minhkhang1008/AIO_English_Search/README.md

 - Grammar.com api call to check for any Grammatically mistake in a sentence
       + It uses the same api key as Phrases.com
 - For best long-text looking, I made the input field to be able to extend itself.
 Now, you can paste any significantly long text but still maintaining the ability of editing it.
+- Suggestion list now showing words that INCLUDE the input, not just starting with it! (definitely useful for searching words from root word)

 # Fix bug
 - Slowness of suggestion function is fixed, you will no more experience lagging in the website